Glomerulonephritis

 Your blood pressure will be carefully monitored by the healthcare professionals treating you.

-You may need to take medicines that lower blood pressure and help reduce the amount of protein that leaks into your urine, such as:
+You may need to take medicines that lower blood pressure and help reduce the amount of protein that leaks into your urine, such as either:

 Often, people who have high blood pressure and kidney disease need to take several medicines to control their blood pressure.

-These medications are commonly prescribed, even if your blood pressure is not particularly high, as they can help protect the kidneys.
+These medicines are commonly prescribed, even if your blood pressure is not particularly high, as they can help protect your kidneys.

 Read more about treating high blood pressure.